maet3608/nuts-flow/docs/html/_sources/tutorial/nuts_basics.rst.txt

   >>> Range(10000000) >> Square() >> Take(3) >> Collect()
   [0, 1, 4]

-works just fine and does not generate 10 million integers in memory.
+works just fine and does not store 10 million integers in memory.

 Sources and Sinks